The bathroom fan light is a standard fixture in most bathrooms; however, these fixtures waste a lot of electricity.

 Step 3 - Test the Voltage

-Use the voltage tester to ensure that the electricity is off.
-Once you are sure that the power is off, remove the wires from the switch box and then check the wires to make sure which set of wires goes to the fan and which set of wires goes to the light.
+Use the voltage tester to ensure the electricity is off.
+Once you are sure the power is off, remove the wires from the switch box and then check the wires to make sure which set of wires goes to the fan and which set of wires goes to the light.

 Step 4 - Disassemble the Unit